intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/examples/quick_start/rag/README.md

 INFO:     127.0.0.1:60016 - "POST /v1/chat/completions HTTP/1.1" 200 OK
 Batches: 100%|███████████████████████████████████████████████████████████████████████████████████████████████████████| 1/1 [00:00<00:00,  5.41it/s]
 2024-03-18 11:44:01,205 - root - INFO - Chat with QA Agent.
 ```

+Now the server is ready to provide service on 8000 port.
+Next we will start a client to connect this server 8000 port in section 3.3.

-# 3.1.1 verify the connection to serivce is OK.
+### 3.1.1 Verify the connection to service is OK.

 `curl -vv -X POST http://127.0.0.1:8000/v1/chat/completions`

-Make sure there is no network connection and proxy setting issue
+Make sure there is no network connection issue, no proxy setting issue.

-# 3.1.2

-Sent a request to neural-chat server
+### 3.1.2 Sent a request to neural-chat server

 ```
 curl http://127.0.0.1:8000/v1/chat/completions \